Macfarlane Group Enhances Shareholder Value with Share Buyback - TipRanks.com

 More about Macfarlane

-Macfarlane Group PLC, listed on the Main Market of the London Stock Exchange since 1973, is a prominent player in the UK packaging industry.
-The company operates through two divisions: Packaging Distribution, which is the leading UK distributor of protective packaging products, and Manufacturing Operations, a market leader in designing and producing protective packaging for high-value and fragile products.
+Macfarlane Group PLC, listed on the London Stock Exchange since 1973, is a prominent player in the UK packaging industry with over 70 years of experience.
+The company operates through two divisions: Packaging Distribution, which is the leading UK distributor of protective packaging products, and Manufacturing Operations, specializing in the design and production of protective packaging for high-value and fragile products.
 Headquartered in Glasgow, Scotland, Macfarlane employs over 1,000 people across 43 sites in the UK, Ireland, Germany, and the Netherlands, serving more than 20,000 customers in various sectors including retail e-commerce, consumer goods, and aerospace.

 Technical Sentiment Signal: Sell